26 Types of Moths in Washington State

 It can be seen flying around homes and other buildings, looking for food sources.
 The larval stage of this moth feeds on grains, cereals, seeds, dried fruits, pet food, and many other stored foods.

-The adult types of Moths in Washington State lays eggs in these food sources, which then hatch and continue to feed on them.
+Adult moths in Washington state lay eggs in these food sources, which then hatch and continue to feed on them.

 Indianmeal moths can often be seen near windows and lights or resting on walls or ceilings.